Stone spheres of Costa Rica: Tourism

 Archaeological tourism is a concept that is still relatively new in Costa Rica.
 To date, the national monument of Guayabo de Turrialba is primarily the only archaeological site open for tourism.
 Tourism on a smaller scale is occurring at the site of Farm 6 and is open to visitors upon paying a nominal fee to tour the museum display and then tour the grounds, viewing some of the discovery sites.
-It is no longer necessary to have an appointment.
 Future plans of the MNCR are to open the site to tourism on a larger scale and to include other sites nearby in the region.

 Cultural identity

-The stone spheres are regarded as a national symbol and part of the cultural ethos of Costa Rica, therefore it is common to see them installed in government buildings, such as in the under construction building of the Legislative Assembly of Costa Rica, where in October 2019, seven spheres lent by the Museo Nacional de Costa Rica were installed inside.
+The stone spheres are regarded as a national symbol and part of the cultural ethos of Costa Rica, therefore it is common to see them installed in government buildings, such as in the Legislative Assembly of Costa Rica building, where in October 2019, seven spheres lent by the Museo Nacional de Costa Rica were installed inside.